BoA: Attention-aware Post-training Quantization without Backpropagation: Related Works

-These efforts can be classified into two orthogonal classes: \textbf{(a)} backpropagation-free Hessian-based integer weight optimization methods (\eg, GPTQ~\citep{frantar2023optq}) and \textbf{(b)} transformation-based methods that convert a model to be more robust to quantization by applying smoothing (\eg, SmoothQuant~\citep{xiao2023smoothquant}, OmniQuant~\citep{shao2023omniquant}, and AffineQuant~\citep{ma2024affinequant}), rotation (\eg, QuaRot~\citep{ashkboos2024quarot} and SpinQuant~\citep{liu2024spinquant}), or permutation (\eg, DuQuant~\citep{lin2024duquant}).
-The proposed \bptq \ belongs to the class (a) in that it optimizes integer weights using the Hessian without relying on backpropagation.
-Furthermore, similar to GPTQ, \bptq \ can be combined with transformation-based methods such as QuaRot and SpinQuant (see \cref{sec:experiments}).
+The proposed \boa \ belongs to the class (a) in that it optimizes quantized weights using the Hessian without relying on backpropagation.
+Furthermore, similar to GPTQ, \boa \ can be combined with transformation-based methods such as QuaRot and SpinQuant (see \cref{sec:experiments}).
 The primary difference over GPTQ lies in our optimization objective: while GPTQ assumes layer-wise independence and focuses on layer-wise reconstruction (which leads to performance degradation), our approach explicitly aims to preserve the attention output, enabling us to account for inter-layer dependencies within the attention module.

 Other algorithms exploiting different strategies have also been proposed.
 For example, SpQR~\citep{dettmers2023spqr}, SqueezeLLM~\citep{kim2023squeezellm}, and OAC~\citep{edalati2024oac} proposed a mixed-precision approach that assigns a large bit-width to quantization-sensitive weights or retains them in full-precision.
 Compared to the standard uniform quantization, these algorithms require additional processing and memory costs in the inference and need special hardware and dedicated kernels without which accelerating the inference may not be easy.
 Furthermore, unlike server-grade GPUs, on-device NPUs (\eg~Qualcomm Hexagon) lack support for the mixed precision format, and customizing kernels for desired functionalities is very challenging.
 Thus, we exclude these algorithms in our comparison and focus on the more universally supported uniform quantization format.
+We also exclude recent vector quantization approaches (\eg~QuIP\#~\cite{quip2} and AQLM~\cite{aqlm}) because they need additional memory (bits) for storing codebooks, which are required to perform the dequantization during the inference.